Bfgeshka/awesome-c/README.md

 * [nickdesaulniers/bf_interpreter_jit_compiler](https://github.com/nickdesaulniers/bf_interpreter_jit_compiler) - Teach myself about interpreters, JITs, and compilers using the Brainfuck language as the toy language
 * [paladin-t/my_basic](https://github.com/paladin-t/my_basic) - Lightweight BASIC interpreter written in standard C in dual files.
 Aimed to be embeddable, extendable and portable.
 * [philburk/pforth](https://github.com/philburk/pforth) - Portable Forth in C
+* [pikelang/Pike](https://github.com/pikelang/Pike) - Pike is a dynamic programming language with a syntax similar to Java and C. It is simple to learn, does not require long compilation passes and has powerful built-in data types allowing simple and really fast data manipulation.
+* [pkieltyka/stash](https://github.com/pkieltyka/stash) - Steganography application that hides data within a bitmap image

 #### Courses ####
 * [AC-2015-Sem2/DSA-lab](https://github.com/AC-2015-Sem2/DSA-lab) - Data Structures and Algorithms lab repository